 Under the World Bank trust fund for tsunami recovery, the Governments of Tamil Nadu and Puducherry along with the Food and Agriculture Organization of the United Nations (FAO) implemented a project called Fisheries Management for Sustainable Livelihoods(FIMSUL) from April 2010 to December 2011.

-The process followed was a mix of stakeholder participation and expert reviews and analyses in six inter-related Work Packages.
+The process followed was a mix of stakeholder participation and expert reviews and analyses in seven inter-related Work Packages.
 Six partner NGOs enabled the completion of a detailed stakeholder and livelihoods analysis along thirteen coastal districts of Tamil Nadu and two districts in the Union Territory of Puducherry.

 KNOWLEDGE PRODUCTS OF THE FIMSUL PROJECT